Essenceia/ethernet-physical-layer/README.md

 Parametrisable implementation of the ethernet physical layer's PCS for **10GBASE-R** and **40GBASE-R**.

+RTL is platform agnostic but current synthesis flow target's the Intel **Cyclone 10 GX** FPGA series.

 ## Quickstart

 Have a working version of `verilator` installed and follow the